Dear parents and carers,

 As your child enters into their SATs year, it is very important that they have a concrete understanding of their times tables up to 12x, as being able to recall these quickly and accurately will help them greatly in tests.
 Please continue to work on these at home.
 Children can access websites such as Hit the Button and Ten Ticks to help with their learning.
 If you would like any times tables worksheets to work on at home, please do not hesitate to ask.

-Children will continue to be given weekly homework, consisting of a reading comprehension, spellings and arithmetic or maths work.
-Homework is given out on Thursdays.
-For this half term, homework will continue to be given out on individual sheets (not in a homework book) and will not have to be returned to school.
-Homework answers will be posted on the Year 6 page on the class website.
-Even though homework will not have to be handed in at school for us to mark, we would encourage your child to complete their homework weekly as this will be beneficial in the run up to their SATs.
+Children will be given weekly homework, consisting of a reading comprehension, spellings and arithmetic or maths work.
+Homework is given out on Fridays.
+Homework will be given out on individual sheets (not in a homework book) and will need to be returned to school the following Thursday.
+We would encourage your child to complete their homework weekly as this will be beneficial in the run up to their SATs and can help us identify any areas they are struggling with.
 If your child struggles with any topics given as homework, please let me know, as this is something we can look at together in school.
-Weekly spelling tests will continue to be on a Thursday.
-Children have been given reading books and diaries for the year, but these will continue to be kept in school.
-If you have any questions about this, please do not hesitate to ask.
+Weekly spelling tests will take place on a Friday.
+Children have been given reading books and diaries for the year.
+These need to be in school every day.
+Please try and read with your child as often as possible at home or encourage them to read by themselves.
+If you have any questions about any of this, please do not hesitate to ask.

-Currently, our PE slots have changed to a Tuesday and Thursday.
-This may be subject to change and I will remind children the day before their PE days.
-If for any reason PE will not be taking place or our day has had to be changed, I will tell children the day before.
-Children will need to come to school in their PE kit on PE days, consisting of black or navy blue shorts or tracksuit bottoms, a plain white T-shirt and pumps or trainers.
+Children will have PE every Thursday and Friday – I will remind children the day before their PE days.
+If for any reason PE will not be taking place, I will tell children the day before.
+Children will need to come to school in their PE kit, consisting of black or navy blue shorts or tracksuit bottoms, a plain white T-shirt and pumps or trainers.